callumsteele4/snapshot/README.md

 * Asserting that there are no changes in the response of an API.

 ## Known Issues
-* No test runner output / warnings alerting you that a snapshot has been updated / created.
 * Calling `.Snapshot(..)` from a non-Fact/Theory method will use that method name for the naming of the snapshot JSON file.
 This can cause issues when using that non-Fact/Theory method for multiple tests.

 ## Contributing